 Bulk dried lavender delivered

-direct to your door!
+directly to your door!

-English or French lavender is perfect for cooking, crafting and basking in!
+English or French lavender is perfect for cooking, crafting, and basking in!

 Are you looking to sell or manufacture products using lavender?
 Look no further!
-McKinley Lavender Farm grows, bundles and ships lavender from our farm to your door!
-Whether you want to sell at the markets, make your own products or even plant your own lavender farm we can help fulfill your orders.
-Our lavender is all natural and hand tended.
+McKinley Lavender Farm grows, bundles, and ships lavender from our farm to your door!
+Whether you want to sell at the markets, make your own products, or even plant your own lavender farm we can help fulfill your orders.
+Our lavender is all-natural and hand-tended.
 The quality of dried lavender bundles for sale won’t leave you disappointed!

 Lavender is an herbaceous flowering plant that thrives in hot, dry climates, making it perfect for growing here under the hot Okanagan sunshine.
 While most lavender lovers conjure up an image of expansive fields of waist high purple lavender from somewhere in the South of France; Lavender is also fast becoming an Okanagan export.
 The rumour is this hardy drought tolerant crop which is commonly used in cosmetics, candles, and oils will soon be on par with the local Okanagan wine industry!
 Want to keep up with us in real time?
 Follow along with our posts on Instagram!